AerisReyna/ollie-alphabet/README.md

 # Ollie Alphabet

 This is a simple android app I made for my son when he was 2.
 He really took to technology extremely quickly.
+The goal was to create a fun way for him to learn the alphabet, as there is an extreme lack of child-friendly apps in the android play store.

 The game generates the alphabet in order.
 The `currentLetter` is bigger and colored to emphasize it.
 When clicked, it will advance to the next letter in a continuous loop.
 Background letters disappear when clicked a new random letter is generated.
 Letters continuously move around the screen in random